 Do VCs and Angels Sit in the Same Boat?

 Part 1: “Diversification” From time to time people ask me whether investing selectively in start-ups as a “profession” is not quite an irresponsible gamble, especially if, like in my case, you have practically no other current sources of income.
-This question is meant rhetorically, because the people who ask and I, we know that the risk I am prepared to … Read More
+This question is meant rhetorically, because the people who ask and I, we know Kind Advisors Such rhetoric is usually followed … Read More

 Was VCs und Business Angels verbindet – und was sie unterscheidet